TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

    :ref:`stdwrap`

 :aspect:`Description:`
-   stdWrap options for the label (by default the label is the filename) before being wrapped with the A-tags.
+   stdWrap options for the label before being wrapped with the A-tags.
    Use this to for example import another label from a database field or such.

+:aspect:`Default:`
+   The label is the filename.

 .. _filelink-longdescurl: